ITfoxtec/FoxIDs/docs/control.md

 ## FoxIDs Control API
 Control API is a REST API and has a [Swagger (OpenApi)](https://control.foxids.com/api/swagger/v1/swagger.json) interface description.

-Control API require that the client calling the API is granted the `foxids:master` scope to access master tenant data or the `foxids:tenant` scope to access tenant data in a particular tenant.
-Normally only tenant data is accessed.
+Control API require that the client calling the API is granted appropriate [access rights](#api-access-rights) by scopes and roles.

- - The API can be accessed with a OAuth 2.0 client.
-Where the client is granted the administrator role `foxids:tenant.admin` acting as the client itself using client credentials grant.
- It is probably helpful to take a look at how the [sample seed tool](samples.md#configure-the-sample-seed-tool) client is granted access.
- - Or the API can be accessed with a OpenID Connect client with an authenticated master environment user.
-Where the user is granted the administrator role `foxids:tenant.admin`.
- *As an advanced option the mater user can also be granted access via a trust.*

-This shows the Control API configuration in a tenants master environment with a scope that grants access to tenant data.
+This shows the Control API configuration in a tenants master environment with a default set of scopes that grants access to tenants data.

 ![Configure foxids_control_api](images/configure-foxids_control_api.png)

+More scopes can be added to extend the [API access rights](#api-access-rights) for the different environments.
+To achieve least privileges access rights for each environment.

 Control API is called with an access token as described in the [OAuth 2.0 Bearer Token (RFC 6750)](https://datatracker.ietf.org/doc/html/rfc6750) standard.